eudoxia0/eudoxia0.github.io/content/relativistic-propulsion.md

 #### Producing Magnetic Monopoles

 "Build a very big accelerator" is incredibly vague.
 What exactly would it have to *do* to produce magnetic monopoles?
-Lindell references a paper<ref id="production"/> that proposes using high energy $pp$ (That's proton-proton) collisions to produce a monopole-antimonopole pair through photon fusion, but the paper is behind a paywall so I can't comment on that.
+Lindell references a paper[^production] that proposes using high energy $pp$ (That's proton-proton) collisions to produce a monopole-antimonopole pair through photon fusion, but the paper is behind a paywall so I can't comment on that.

-Instead I tried to get two papers that cite it, <cite id="monopolium">Monopolium production from photon fusion at the Large Hadron Collider</cite> and <cite id="lhc">Looking for magnetic monopoles at LHC with diphoton events</cite>.
+Instead I tried to get two papers that cite it, *Monopolium production from photon fusion at the Large Hadron Collider*[^monopolium] and *Looking for magnetic monopoles at LHC with diphoton events*[^lhc].

 #### Stability